Mexican-American cuisine: Pre-Columbian Mexican cuisine

 Native-grown vegetables included squash, tomatillo, tomato, cactus, and chile.
 These vegetables formed the bases of many sauces and were often cooked with maize in a wide variety of dishes.
-Fish, birds, larger game, insects, berries, fruits, sugarcane, and rice, among other plants were also common staples of the indigenous diet.
-Similarly, chocolate was a common delicacy of the indigenous populations.
+Fish, birds, larger game, insects, berries, fruits, sugarcane and rice, among other plants, were also common staples of the indigenous diet.
+Chocolate was also a common delicacy of the indigenous populations.

 Influence of Spanish conquistadors

 Spanish conquistadors hoped to find foods in the New World similar to those they were familiar with from Spain.
 Aztec cuisine proved to be quite different, and the staple crops had not been developed sufficiently to support the livestock and populations the Spaniards hoped to establish.
 They considered maize to be a better food for pigs than humans.
 The Spanish introduced wheat to the natives, who used it to make flour tortillas.
 Spanish settlers also introduced cattle, sheep, goats, pigs, horses, and donkeys as sources of food and labor.
 It took time for natives to acclimate to these European tastes, but over time, cultural blending did occur.